erhantechs/Customer-Churn-Prediction-Performance-Benchmarking/README.md

-# 🏦 Bank Customer Churn Prediction
+# 🏦 Bank Customer Churn Prediction & Performance Benchmarking

 This repository contains a comprehensive end-to-end data science project focused on predicting customer churn for a banking institution.
 The goal is to identify high-risk customers and understand the underlying factors that lead to churn using various Machine Learning techniques.